 NAEA Position Statement on Supporting, Sustaining and Retaining Art Education Programs in Colleges and Universities

-Visual art education is an essential component of every preK-12 student’s education.
-NAEA places a high value on college/university preparation, which is necessary to fulfill licensure/certification requirements.
-Equal to other subject areas, the teaching of art requires a highly qualified visual art educator.
-College and university visual art education programs (undergraduate, certificate, credential, master’s and doctoral) taught by qualified professors provide the essential pedagogical and philosophical foundations and studio practices, including extensive field experiences, with supervision, for visual art educators at all levels.
+College and university visual art education programs include undergraduate, certificate, credential, master’s and doctoral programs taught by qualified professors and instructors.
+These programs provide the essential pedagogical and philosophical foundations and studio practices, including extensive field experiences, with supervision, for visual art educators at all levels.

 Colleges and universities with visual art education programs make important contributions to the field through the research they conduct that improve the teaching and learning of art at all levels.
 Accordingly, college/university visual art education programs shape the advancement of visual art education as a field of study.